A bit of a spoof on the famous novel for fun...

 I stuck out my tongue.
 “Har, har, Mr. Van Helsing.”

 We both laughed.

-“Actually, I am going to do something pretty mature in a little bit.
-My project partner for Bio 216 talked me into donating blood tonight.”
+“Actually, for your information, I’m about to actually do something mature for once.
+My lab partner for Bio 216 talked me into donating blood tonight.”

-Abe considered for a moment before spreading his hands wide.
+Abe considered for a moment before grinning and spreading his hands wide.
 “Why not?”

 “My project partner.
 Ren Fields.”

 “Oh yeah.
 Right.
 That guy.”

 I picked up on the hint of jealousy in his tone.
 Abe was a pretty good looking guy, and I was pretty sure he was into me.
 I’d been looking for an excuse to brooch this particular subject for a while now.
 “Jealous?”
 I probed, nibbling hopefully on my lower lip.

 “What?!”
 Abe seemed startled.
 “No!
 It’s just that that guy is really… odd.”